ASherjil/mpbenchmark/README.md

   1.2 - Install `fmt` library using the command `sudo apt install libfmt-dev`.

+2- Clone this repository.

+  2.1 - To use the SIMD optimised version(recommended).
+Checkout to the `WFD` branch, run `git checkout WFD`.

+  2.2 - To use the regular C++ version without SIMD stay on this branch.

-2- Clone this repository and create a "build" folder inside it.
+Now create a "build" folder inside "C++_BenchMark".
 You can do this by running the commands:

 ```
-mkdir build
+cd C++_BenchMark
-cd build
+mkdir build && cd build
 ```

 3- Now run cmake and build the project.
 You can use these commands: